opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/policy/index.md

 Similar to other services within the Utility Plane, the Policy Engine module isn't designed as a directly executable project.
-Instead, it provides an interface for implementing an Adapter, which serves as a specialized implementation of the evaluation engine.
+Instead, it provides an interface for implementing an Adapter, which serves as a specialized implementation of the Policy Engine.

-The Policy Engine module consists of the single following submodule:
-* Policy Engine API: a module containing abstract controllers, Java resource definitions, and a client to interact with the controller.
+The Policy Engine consists of a single module, named **Policy Engine API**, containing abstract controllers, Java resource definitions, and a client to interact with the controller.

-A default implementation of the *Policy Engine Server* submodule does not exist.
+A default implementation of the *Policy Engine Server* module does not exist and any adapter must implement it.

 ![Policy-Engine-diagram](../../../images/architecture/utility-plane/policy/policy_engine_architecture.png)